patrickellis/ChessAlgo/README.md

 ======
 <a href="https://www.patrickellis.dev/all/projects/chessalgo" target="_blank"> View the project page on my site </a>
 ## Description
-ChessAlgo is a computer-vision driven Chess AI that processes visual data tot parse a chess position on the screen, detect moves played in sequence by an opponent, and calculate the optimal response in an adjustable time period up to an including instantaneous play.
+ChessAlgo is a computer-vision driven Chess AI that processes visual data to parse a chess position on the screen, detect moves played in sequence by an opponent, and calculate the optimal response in an adjustable time period up to and including instantaneous play.
 It is capable of fully autonomous operation and uses a mouse handler API to respond to events independently of a human user.

 ## Puzzle Solving
 I wanted a practical use for the program other than playing versus AI programs and other players, so I adapted the use case to be able to begin playing from any position - assuming it is our turn to play.